 Lanie Zipoy is a Memphis-born, New York-based director and creative producer working in film and theater.
 She has studied and worked in many fields — genetics, fashion, the healing arts, and sports.
 She has also served as a volunteer tutor for over 1,000 New York City children through East Harlem Tutorial Program and New York Cares.
 Both organizations have recognized her with their highest honors.
 Lanie’s diverse interests have led her to produce and curate film and theatrical projects on a variety of subjects.
-Her projects have been nominated for Bessie and Lucille Lortel awards.
+Her theater projects have been nominated for Bessie and Lucille Lortel awards.

 Lanie’s select theater credits include Laura Marks’ Bethany, starring America Ferrera (Associate Producer, WP Theater; 2 Lucille Lortel nominations); Recent Cutbacks’ Hold On To Your Butts (Second City Training Center) and KEVIN!!!!!; Emmy Award-winner Ted Greenberg’s ACE (Annenberg Center, Philadelphia; Off-Broadway); and the Brooklyn premieres of Caroline, or Change and August Wilson’s Jitney.